Table of Contents

 • Upgrade all LabKey Dependencies - We strongly recommend that, as part of your LabKey Server upgrade, you also upgrade all major LabKey dependencies to their latest point releases, these include: Java, Tomcat, and your database server. (docs)

-View the full LabKey Server 20.3 release notes.
+View the LabKey Server 20.3 release notes.

 Version 19.3, released November 2019